 Naturally, when you cross over from one country to another, there will be laws you have to abide by.
 The main one is immigration.
 The duration of your business trip – and the location of it – may play a role in your immigration status while abroad.
 It’s well worth talking to an experienced immigration lawyer to understand any potential issues that could crop up.
 They’ll help you get all the right paperwork in place – if it’s required – so you can legally go about your business while abroad.
 Don’t overlook this as it can stop your trip in its tracks if you don’t have all the right business immigration paperwork handy.

 As someone who loves saving money, it comes as no surprise that I think you should think about business expenses during your trip.
 A lot of companies will give you a daily allowance that you can effectively use for free.
 But, there are other expenses you can sometimes claim as well.
 Travel expenses are the most common, and this essentially means you get money off your tax bill at the end of the year.
-Self-employed business travelers should pay close attention to this as it can save you so much money when the taxman comes calling!
+You can look up the definition of per diem to find out more about being reimbursed for your travel expenses!
+Self-employed business travellers should pay close attention to this as it can save you so much money when the taxman comes calling!

 Business travel can be just as fun and rewarding as leisure travel.
 The key is to find the right balance between work and play.
 Follow the advice above if you’re going on a work trip and want to ensure everything runs smoothly.